 S-101 Geo feature: Pilotage District (S) (S-101 DCEG Clause 16.25)

+S-101 Association: Pilotage District Association (N) (S-101 DCEG Clause 25.11)

 The S-101 feature Pilotage District has been introduced in S-101 as a dedicated feature to encode such areas.
 This information is encoded in S-57 using the Object class ADMARE.
 In order for this information to be converted across to S-101, the text string encoded in INFORM on the ADMARE must be include the text string Pilotage district.
 Data Producers are advised to examine any Pilotage District features created during the automated conversion process and confirm the attribution for these features as required, including any values populated for the complex attribute information.

 Coastguard stations